 What is Typical Flight Attendant Pay?

-Can you tell me how I would be paid working as a flight attendant?
+I am interested in learning more about flight attendant pay.
+Can you tell me what a typical flight attendant salary is?
 Am I paid by the hour or for each flight flown ?
 Thank you for your time.

 Flight Attendant Pay